JoseRoca/WinFBX/docs/DateTime/DateTime Procedures.md

 Day of the week when the transition from standard time to daylight saving time occurs on an operating system.

 ```
-FUNCTION AfxTimeZoneDaylightDayOfWeek () AS DWORD
+FUNCTION AfxTimeZoneDaylightDayOfWeek () AS WORD
 ```

 #### Return value